zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### preview `boolean`

-Only for the HSV selector.
-Displays the color preview element, along with an input field where the end user can paste a color in a CSS-supported notation.
+Only applicable for the HSV selector.Displays the color preview element, along with an input field where the end user can paste a color in a CSS-supported notation.

 #### Example
     <kendo:colorPicker preview="preview">